 Born in the the Berkshire Mountains of Massachusetts, I have lived in Minnesota, England, San Francisco and Boston.
 I now live in New York City.

 I have a degrees in economics and theatre arts.
-I am a passionate storyteller with an understanding that the underlying science and data is what gives a meaningful story credibility.
-I build relationships by focusing on individual connections to the story and their motivations.
+I am a passionate storyteller with an understanding that the underlying data is what gives a meaningful story credibility.
+I build relationships by focusing on individual connections to the story.

-I believe that humanity's greatest skill is our individual ability to innovate and our greatest challenge is our collective societal fear of innovations.
-Bridging this gap is where I excel.
+I believe that humanity's greatest skill is our ability to innovate and our greatest challenge is our collective fear of innovation.
+Bridging the gap between fear and inspiration is where I excel.
 I help people, governments, and institutions embrace innovation and implement safe, sound strategies to maximize gains.